This apricot-chili glazed fish is tangy enough for adults but sweet enough to be kid-friendly. It's super easy to make and great for a dinner party!

 - ⅔ cup apricot jam or preserves

 - Salt and pepper

-- Pat fish dry and drizzle one tablespoon sesame oil over fish.
+- Pat fish dry and drizzle two tablespoons of sesame oil over fish, dividing the oil evenly for each fillet.
 Sprinkle a little salt and pepper on each fillet.

 - Melt 2 tablespoons butter and remaining tablespoon sesame oil in a large, flat skillet over medium-low heat.
 Whisk in the apricot jam and chili garlic sauce, mashing the larger pieces of fruit until the jam is melted.